reldrid3/stocks-analysis/README.md

 ```

 ### Refactoring
-Using a tickerIndex, we can keep track of the current ticker, allowing us to collect all the tickers in one go.
+Using a tickerIndex, I can keep track of the current ticker, allowing us to collect all the tickers in one go, incrementing the ticker only at the end of a particular stock.
 ```
     ''2b) Loop over all the rows in the spreadsheet.
     For i = 2 To RowCount